-Make sure you have followed the step above and have all the tools to generate the minified JavaScript and CSS files.
+Review Installing JavaScript machinery.
+Make sure all the tools needed to generate the minified JavaScript and CSS files are properly installed.

-Make sure the repository is clean of any file that could be problematic.
+Clean the repository

 You can remove all non-tracked files with:

-'''

-$ git clean -xfdi
+git clean -xfdi

-'''

 This would ask you for confirmation before removing all untracked files.
 Make sure the dist/ folder is clean and avoid stale build from previous attempts.